JoshLongmire/Weather-Station-1-ESP32/README.md

 Built by @JoshLongmire and contributors.
-Libraries by Adafruit, Ayush Sharma (ElegantOTA), and the Arduino community.
+Libraries by Adafruit, Ayush Sharma (ElegantOTA), Nibb31, jattie, shermluge and the Arduino community.